Frequently Asked Questions | Painting & Renovations in Chilliwack

 "How far ahead should I plan my kitchen renovation?"

-Kitchen renovation planning typically starts 8 weeks before we get boots on the ground.
-Before our arrival, to begin a kitchen renovation, we ask that you clean your cabinets, clean out all of your drawers, and remove all your personal belongings.
-Once that demo team shows up, everything will be removed (that needs to be) by the end of the first day.
+Kitchen renovation planning typically starts 8 months to 1 year ahead of your project start date.
+Before we arrive, to begin a kitchen renovation, we ask that you clean your cabinets, clean out all of your drawers, with remove all your personal belongings.
+Once that demo team shows up, everything will be removed that needs to be by the end of the first day.

 "Are there parts of the kitchen you don't renovate?"

-We’ll renovate every aspect of your kitchen.
-We will tear out the entire kitchen, right to the studs, and put a completely back together again brand-new.
-We can also incorporate, to be environmentally friendly, parts of your old kitchen if needed and if they’re in good enough condition to use.
+We'll renovate every aspect of your kitchen.
+We give you new cabinets, new countertops, a new sink, and put a completely back together again brand new.
+We can also incorporate, to be environmentally friendly, parts of your old kitchen if needed and if they're in good enough condition to use.

 "Do you do smart kitchens?"

-I would say that the smartest features of a kitchen that we offered these days is like a full LED lighting upgrade.
-Touch faucets so they’re just battery operated you touch them, and the water turns on to whatever temperature you want.
-Lots of LEDs nowadays which are very low energy in consumption and a lot of light, definitely a lot of light!
+I would say that the smart element in a kitchen that we offered these days is like a full touchless faucet.
+The motion sensor one that you just battery operated you touch them, and the water turns on to whatever temperature is set.
+We're also seeing a lot of LED roomsides which are very low energy in consumption and a lot of light, definitely a lot of light.

 "Can I use my design?"

 You can definitely use your design.
-We’ll incorporate it into our years of experience to make sure that it’s exactly what you want.
-We’ll work to make it’s feasible and cost-effective.
+We'll incorporate it into our years of experience to make sure that it's exactly what you want.
+We'll work to make it feasible and cost-effective.

 "What kitchen feature is the biggest investment?"

-The most significant investment on a full kitchen renovation is the actual cabinets: the boxes, the doors, and handles.
-I would say without a doubt that you will get every penny on your kitchen renovation back when you go to sell your home.
+The most significant investment on a full kitchen renovation is the actual cabinets: the boxes, the doors, and finishes.
+I would say that is a worthy investment: you'll get your kitchen renovation back when you go to sell your home.

 "Where do I start?"